marcomontalbano/html-miner/README.md

 When selector is an `object`, you can use `_each_` as key if you want to create a list of items.

-For more details see the following [example](#example).
+For more details see the following [example](#lets-try-this-out).

-## Example
+## Let's try this out

-We have following html snippet and we want to fetch some information.
+Consider the following html snippet: we will try and fetch some information.

 ```html
 <h1>Hello, world!</h1>